 The truth is that a peanut allergy can be scary and overwhelming to deal with, luckily we have some helpful advice on how to navigate the terrifying and anxiety-inducing world of peanut allergies from Dr. Jennifer Collins, an allergist with eight years of experience, and Dr. Tricia Lee, a pediatric allergist at Hudson Tribeca.

 They help break down the dangers, clear up some common misconceptions, and offer some helpful guidance to anyone living with the allergy.

 What is a peanut allergy and what are peanut allergy symptoms?

-A peanut allergy occurs when your body “produces a protein that’s directed towards the peanut protein, that triggers your body to have an allergic inflammation that leads to an allergic reaction,” Collins explains.
+A peanut allergy occurs when your body produces a protein that’s directed towards the peanut protein.
+This in turn triggers the body to have an allergic inflammation that leads to an allergic reaction.

 Symptoms can vary greatly from patient to patient, according to Collins, but could include: